-Tammie Souza is a meteorologist for NBC10’s First Alert Weather team.
+Tammie Souza is the NBC10 First Alert Weather team's Chief Meteorologist.
 You can watch Tammie’s live forecasts weekday evenings at 5 p.m. and 11 p.m.

 Tammie joined the First Alert Weather team in March of 2017.

 “Weather has been my passion since childhood,” said Tammie.
 “I was hooked when my grandfather took me flying in a small plane and there was no turning back when I saw my first tornado.
 From storm chasing to blizzards to hurricanes, I love forecasting and sharing the weather story.
 It has been a joy and honor to call Chicago home for more than 16 years.
 Now, I’m excited for the next chapter in my life to unfold in Philadelphia.
 I was born in Pennsylvania so this is a homecoming of sorts.”

 Tammie received her bachelor’s degree from San Diego State University and a Broadcast Meteorology Certification from Mississippi State University.
 She will complete work on her Master’s Degree in Applied Meteorology this summer.
 Tammie holds both the prestigious AMS/CBM Certified Broadcast Meteorology Seal of Approval from the American Meteorological Society, and the NWA Seal of Approval from the National Weather Association.
 Tammie served as the first female chairperson for the National AMS Broadcast Board.